Rhodum/RCC-Rendering/README.md

-# RCC-Rendering
+# Render System 2021
-All the RCC's used in Rhodum from 2020 all the way to 2021.
+The 2010 classing rendering system used by Rhodum